scottishgovernment/economicactionplan.mygov.scot/pages/investment/8-climate-neutral-economy.md

 We have already allocated around £40 million to 16 low carbon capital projects through the Low Carbon Infrastructure Transition Programme.
 To progress our transition to a climate-neutral economy, we are providing support for renewable and local carbon infrastructure through our £20 million Energy Investment Fund and £60 million Low Carbon Innovation Fund.
 It offers flexible investment and debt funding, on a commercial basis, for energy projects that facilitate, catalyse and accelerate Scotland's transition to net zero carbon emissions.

+Scotland’s buildings – both residential and commercial – will be decarbonised in line with our net zero target.
+This will mean a significant up-scaling of deployment of renewable and low carbon heating as well as the development of heat networks.
+We will set out our policy prospectus in the Heat Decarbonisation Policy Statement in the summer.

-The Scottish Government’s Low Carbon Infrastructure Transition programme (LCITP) launched the Scottish Low Carbon Heat Funding Invitation for minimum of value of £30 million in September 2019.
+We are already investing in renewable and low carbon heat, for example through the Scottish Government’s Low Carbon Infrastructure Transition programme (LCITP), under which we  launched the Scottish Low Carbon Heat Funding Invitation for minimum of value of £30 million in September 2019.

 This fair and open funding invitation has been designed to accelerate the delivery of large scale and innovative low carbon heat infrastructure projects that support the ambitions for Scotland to achieve net zero emissions by 2045.